techenthusiast167/Master-OSINT-Toolkit-/README.md

 You will see a menu with 14 OSINT modules plus an exit option.
 Enter the number of the module you want to run and follow the prompts.

-For example:
+**For example**:

-    Enter a username to generate social media profile URLs.
+- Enter a username to generate social media profile URLs.

-    Enter an email to check breaches or verify validity.
+- Enter an email to check breaches or verify validity.

-    Enter domain names for WHOIS and DNS lookups.
+- Enter domain names for WHOIS and DNS lookups.

-    Provide image file paths for EXIF geolocation.
+- Provide image file paths for EXIF geolocation.

-    Enter IP addresses for geolocation and blacklist checking.
+- Enter IP addresses for geolocation and blacklist checking.

-    Use urls.txt file (one URL per line) in the folder for website metadata scraping.
+- Use **urls.txt** file (one URL per line) in the folder for website metadata scraping.

-Results will print in the console or save to files depending on the module (e.g., metadata_output.json for website scraping).
+- Results will print in the console or save to files depending on the module (e.g., metadata_output.json for website scraping).

 # Module Descriptions